InjectiveLabs/docs/source/includes/_derivatives_spec.md

     bytes32 subAccountID; // The subaccountID associated with the order.
-    Types.Direction direction; // The direction of the order bytes32 marketID; // The market ID of the order uint256 contractPrice; // The contract price of the order }
+    Types.Direction direction; // The direction of the order bytes32 marketID; // The market ID of the order uint256 entryPrice; // The contract price of the order }
 ```